juantomasmoreno/portfolio/README-English.md

 ## Projects

-*Please take into account that all reports except  "Additive Manufacturing" are in Spanish*

 + **Transport and commuting in Valencia**: Exploratory analysis of transport patterns in the metropolitan area of Valencia
 + **Fifafurbo!**: Data analysis project aimed at FIFA players in order to improve their gaming experience
 + **Movie theaters** (*Salas de cine*): Using statistical models for decision-making to analyze the situation of Spanish movie theaters